erlang/otp/system/doc/reference_manual/typespec.md

 [](){: #dynamic }

 To facilitate [gradual typing](https://en.wikipedia.org/wiki/Gradual_typing) of Erlang, the type `t:dynamic/0` is provided.
+The type `t:dynamic/0` represents a statically unknown type.
 It is similar to [Any](https://docs.python.org/3/library/typing.html#the-any-type) in Python, [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any) in TypeScript and [dynamic](https://docs.hhvm.com/hack/built-in-types/dynamic) in